 |Rent Type Price||Mar||vs Last Month|

-The median rent for an apartment in Birmingham, AL decreased by 18.3% to .
-Statistics show that house rent price decreased by 63.2% this month making it up to .
-Condos faced an upward trend these days.
-The median rent for a condo decreased by 52.6%, it’s now available for .
-An average duplex is now available for , cause median rent for a duplex remains the same this month.
-The median rent for a loft did not face significant changes this time, it now still goes for .
-If you’re looking for a room, the price tag still starts at .
-The median price did not change this time.
+Looking at the median rent price for an apartment in Birmingham, AL, you can note that it remains flat with a price tag of 2.702 $.
+The median rent for a house is still 1.400 $ with no significant changes this month.
+Condo for rent is now available for the same pricing as previously — 1.499 $.
+An average duplex is now available for 1.358 $, cause median rent for a duplex remains the same this month.
+The median rent for a loft did not face significant changes this time, it now still goes for 1.950 $.
+Townhouse rent pricing didn’t change, the price still starts at 1.500 $.

 Invest in the future of home rentals.
 Join us and become a part of our global rental platform.Learn More